ProfCyberNaught/php_user_login_system/README.md

 ### Installation

-_If you want to have this project running on your local environment, follow these instructions._
+_If you want to have this PHP User Login System project running on your local environment, follow these instructions._

 1. Download the repo from: https://github.com/ProfCyberNaught/php-login-system/archive/refs/heads/main.zip
 2. Download & install XAMPP or LAMP (depending on your operating system and personal choice)